Why it matters: bringing out original quality enhances the experience

-The new Sgt Pepper Remix is here (June, 17).
-Producer Giles Martin has demonstrated his direct line to his father's unerring rendering of The Beatles as they wanted it done; and Paul and the heirs approve or it wouldn't be released.
-Having said that, a remix is a daunting - even dangerous - thing to do.
-You are making a thousand decisions which will make things different .
-The sound of a cymbal; the sound of reverb; the sound of the blend of voices, every individual sound and the overall will be the result of new decisions.
+The new Sgt Pepper Remix landed with a thud or a boom, depending on one's idea of what is permissable.
+A remix is a daunting - even dangerous - thing to do.
+You are making a thousand decisions which will make everything sound different: the sound of a cymbal; the sound of reverb; the sound of the blend of voices, every individual sound and the overall will be the result of new decisions.
 Many people will wish you had left well enough alone because it won't be the same.
 That's why I'm a fan of remastering as opposed to remixing.
 Remastering doesn't do anything to the original blends, it simply enhances what was already there and helps a very old record sound as brilliant as it's creators intended - sans noise introduced since the antiquity of the recording era.
-More about that down the page.

 On another page I compare the band Biagi ran for D'Arienzo from 1935-38, a sensational crowd and other musicians exciter, to what Lennon-McCartney did in pop; each in their way wrenching and seducing music lovers in their worlds into a new and exciting future with blistering recordings and live performances.
 New Remasters of both teams' work are causing fresh appreciation of their original genius.
 (Biagi's moustache 30 years ahead of time - I know).